study-groups/bioinformatics-study-group/README.md

 - [Deep Learning for Genomics: A Concise Overview](https://arxiv.org/pdf/1802.00810.pdf) Tianwei Yue tyue@andrew.cmu.edu Haohan Wang haohanw@cs.cmu.edu
 School of Computer Science
-Carnegie Mellon University
-Pittsburgh, PA 15213, USA
-Abstract
-This data explosion driven by advancements in genomic research, such as high-throughput sequencing techniques, is constantly challenging conventional methods used in genomics.
-In parallel with the urgent demand for robust algorithms, deep learning has succeeded in a variety of fields such as vision, speech, and text processing.
-Yet genomics entails unique challenges to deep learning since we are expecting from deep learning a superhuman intelligence that explores beyond our knowledge to interpret the genome.
-A powerful deep learning model should rely on insightful utilization of task-specific knowledge.
-In this paper, we briefly discuss the strengths of different deep learning models from a genomic perspective so as to fit each particular task with a proper deep architecture, and remark on practical considerations of developing modern deep learning architectures for genomics.
-We also provide a concise review of deep learning applications in various aspects of genomic research, as well as pointing out current challenges and potential research directions for future genomics applications.
+Carnegie Mellon.
+The paper explores how deep learning can address challenges in analyzing genomic data, which is becoming increasingly complex with advancements in high-throughput sequencing techniques.
+The authors discuss the need for task-specific knowledge to develop deep learning models for genomics and provide a review of deep learning applications in various aspects of genomic research.
+They also highlight current challenges and potential research directions for future genomics applications.

 - [A primer on deep learning in genomics](./papers/2018-Zou-Primer.pdf)  by James Zou et. al. Deep learning methods are a class of machine learning techniques capable of identifying highly complex patterns in large data-